 Your subject line is the first thing customers see, so it needs to be compelling enough to make them click.
 It needs to be short, clear, and engaging—without sounding spammy.

-- Keep it short and direct: Aim for 5-7 words or under 50 characters.
-For example, “Your VIP Offer Inside.”
+• Keep it short and direct: Aim for 5-7 words or under 50 characters.
+For example, “Your VIP Offer Inside.

-- Create urgency: Words like “Limited Time,” “Today Only,” or “Ending Soon” encourage action.
+• Create urgency: Words like “Limited Time,” “Today Only,” or “Ending Soon” encourage action.
 For example, “Final Hours: 20% Off Your Next Order”.

-- Use personalization: Include a customer’s name when sending relevant emails.
+• Use personalization: Include a customer’s name when sending relevant emails.
 For example, “John, Your Favorite Pasta Is Back!”.

-- Ask a question: Subject lines like “Craving Something Delicious?” or “Have You Tried Our New Special Yet?” spark curiosity.
+• Ask a question: Subject lines like “Craving Something Delicious?” or “Have You Tried Our New Special Yet?” spark curiosity.

-- Use a single emoji – A well-placed emoji can make your email stand out, but too many look unprofessional.
+• Use a single emoji – A well-placed emoji can make your email stand out, but too many look unprofessional.
 Stick to one that fits naturally, like 🎉 for a special deal or 🍕 for a food-related promo.

-2. Preheaders: The secret to more opens.
+2. Preheader text: The secret to more opens.

 Examples of strong subject lines + preheaders.

-- Subject: “Your Favorite Dish, On Us ”
+• Subject: “Your Favorite Dish, On Us ”

-Preheader: “A little something special for our VIPs—grab it before it’s gone!” - Subject: “Weekend Plans?
-We’ve Got You Covered”
+Preheader: “A little something special for our VIPs—grab it before it’s gone!”

-Preheader: “Book your table now for live music, craft cocktails, and amazing food.” - Subject: “ Flash Sale: 20% Off This Weekend Only”
+Preheader: “Book your table now for live music, craft cocktails, and amazing food.”

 Not every email needs to be a promotion.
 Keeping your content fresh and interesting will make customers look forward to hearing from you.
+You can also personalize content to match customer preferences and increase engagement.

 Here are a few ideas:

-- Exclusive discounts or early access: Reward your email subscribers with special deals they won’t find anywhere else.
+• Exclusive discounts or early access: Reward your email subscribers with special deals they won’t find anywhere else.

-- Recipes, tips, or fun insights: Give customers a taste of your expertise with simple recipes, cocktail pairings, or fun facts about your ingredients.
+• Recipes, tips, or fun insights: Give customers a taste of your expertise with simple recipes, cocktail pairings, or fun facts about your ingredients.

 Changing up the content gives customers the chance to see more of your restaurant’s personality and strengthens your brand.
 The more they know, the more connected they’ll feel with your restaurant because it reaffirms that your business exists for people like them.